 At their meeting on Wednesday, 29th May 1872 the Malton Board of Health decided to bring proceedings against Isaac for carrying out the trade of fellmonger without a licence .

 Son Isaac, was charged with assault at the Malton Petty Sessions in 1875 and in July 1880 at the Yorkshire Summer Assizes was sentenced to nine months imprisonment with hard labour (having already been in custody for three months) for ‘feloniously cutting and wounding, with intent to commit grievous bodily harm’ William Johnson, a gamekeeper in the employ of Earl Fitzwilliam, during a poaching incident at Malton .
+Isaac can be seen as one of the 168 inmates in York Castle prison in the 1881 census.
 In 1902, Isaac, with five others was charged by the Malton Urban Council with ‘trafficking in unsound and unwholesome food’

 York Herald, 16 November 1882